menuclose

 E%20Anderson%20headshot_170.jpg

-In the new IG Invest app, there are seven lessons available.
+In the newer IG Invest app, there are seven lessons available.
 In my view, they are perfectly pitched at new investors without being too overwhelming.
-They explain the basics of investing, such as explaining how shares and bonds work, over a few slides.
-They also offer some guidance on how much you may want to think about investing, such as following the 50/30/20 rule where you allocate 50% of your income to key bills, 30% to ‘nice-to-haves’ such as eating out and new clothes, and 20% towards investing and saving.
+They explain the basics of investing, such as explaining how shares and ETFs work, over a few slides.
+They also offer some guidance on how much you may want to think about investing, such as following the 50/30/20 rule, where you allocate 50% of your income to key bills, 30% to ‘nice-to-haves’ such as eating out and new clothes, and 20% towards investing and saving.

 IG does not offer a demo account for share trading, but does offer a demo account for spread betting and CFDs.
 These are complex instruments that should only be considered by investors who are willing to take high risk and don’t mind losing money.
 Most everyday investors would stick to share dealing and buying funds.